Expurple/home.expurple.me/content/posts/I-love-organizing-stuff.md

 specific vibe.
 I want to share it here when I figure out how to integrate it best.

-Of course, I have an even larger file with music that I **plan** to listen.
-And similar ones for movies, books and blogs.
+Of course, I have an even larger file with music that I **plan** to listen to.
+And similar ones for movies, books, and blogs.

-I take pictures and write short notes/reviews of guitars, headphones, smartphones and laptops that I own.
+I take pictures and write short notes/reviews of guitars, headphones, smartphones, and laptops that I own.
 I want to publish the guitars here at some point.
 On the other hand, I rarely write "normal" reviews like on Google Maps.

 I probably spent too much time reordering these paragraphs.